dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 // ...
 ```

-This form is ready now to start adding cards to our conference views.
-Fill out the form, save it and then head to the Conference View to see if it's there.
+The form is now ready to start adding cards to our conference views.
+Fill out the form, save it, and then head to the Conference View to see if it's there.

 It sure is there!
 If you answered "Yes" to the CFP question, there will be a conference card added to the CFP View as well.
 If you answered "No", no card should have been added there...

 ## Creating a Countdown Component

-As promised, we are going to give the user the ability to see how far away in time is the conference opening date and the CFP deadline.
+As promised, we are going to give the user the ability to see the time until the conference opening date and CFP deadline.

-We are going to create a `CountDownField` that extends `ConferenceField` through composition &mdash; not inheritance.
-The logic for the countdown implementation is borrowed from this [article](https://www.w3schools.com/howto/howto_js_countdown.asp).
+We are going to create a `CountDownField` that extends `ConferenceField` through composition and not inheritance.
+The logic for the countdown implementation is borrowed from the article ["How To - JavaScript Countdown Timer"](https://www.w3schools.com/howto/howto_js_countdown.asp).

 Under `components/cards` create `CountDownField.jsx`.
-This component is interesting because we are going to create it through a ES6 JavaScript `class` and not a JavaScript object.
+This component is interesting because we are going to create it through an ES6 JavaScript class and not a JavaScript object.
 Using a `class` makes it much easier to handle and manage data encapsulation for each instance of the component.

-Here's what `CountDownField` looks like &mdash; add this logic to your `CountDownField.jsx` file:
+Add this code to your `CountDownField.jsx` file:

 ```js
 // src/components/cards/CountDownField.jsx